-Watch this 1-hour webinar and you’ll learn about some process improvement project bloopers and blunders and how we can avoid them.
+Watch this 1-hour intermediate webinar and you’ll learn about some process improvement project bloopers and blunders and how we can avoid them.

 Webinar Recording: How to Avoid Process Improvement Bloopers & Blunders